fzsdi/bulk-msg-dashboard/README.md

 Build and Install bulk-dashboard

-Download the bulk_dashboard-1.0.0-py3-none-any.whl that I've been uploaded into this repo.
+Download the bulk_dashboard-1.0.0-py3-none-any.whl that I've uploaded into this repo.
 To deploy bulk dashboard elsewhere, you build a wheel format file, with the .whl extension.
 Make sure the wheel library is installed first:
 ```bash
 pip install wheel